learn-software-engineering/learn-software-engineering/content/software-engineering/0300-requirements-engineering/01-requirements-engineering.en.md

 The Software Requirements Specification (SRS) is the official document that captures the complete set of requirements for the system in detail.
 It is treated as the contract between customers and developers.

-According to IEEE, the SRS can be defined as *a document that describes all data, functional and behavioral requirements; analyzes, specifies, and validates the system requirements*[^3].
+According to IEEE, the SRS can be defined as *a document that describes all data, functional and behavioural requirements; analyzes, specifies, and validates the system requirements*[^3].

 Some key purposes that the SRS serves are: